SeedVault/SEEDtoken-IP/README.md

 •	5 personality templates

-More details on this IP will be posted in the months leading up to the Q1 ICO.
+More details on this IP will be posted in the months leading up to the TGE